sigurdkampevold/media_mood/README.md

-This is the repository for the page of our data story in the EPFL course _CS-401 Applied Data Analysis_.
+## ADAta Story

-## Instructions
+This is the repository for the data story [A Thing Or Two About Mood](https://sigurdkampevold.github.io/media_mood/), which is the result of our project in the course _CS-401 Applied Data Analysis_ **@ EPFL**.

-Run the site locally by the command: `rake build` or `bundle exec jekyll serve`
+The source code for the project could be found [here](https://github.com/epfl-ada/ada-2021-project-gutta-boys).